MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 No dataset is perfect.
 Most require some amount of preprocessing before they can be used to train a model.
 When you visualized the data, you may have noticed that some rows of automobile data were missing values.
 These missing values need to be cleaned up before training begins.
 In this example, you will remove any rows that have missing values.
 In addition, the "normalized-losses" column has a lot of missing values, so you'll exclude that column from the model.

-1. At the top of the modules pallete, type "select columns" into the search box to find the Select Columns in Dataset module.
+1. At the top of the modules pallete, type "select columns" (without quotation marks) into the search box to find the Select Columns in Dataset module.
 Drag the module over to the experiment canvas and connect it to the output port of the "Automobile price data (Raw)" dataset by dragging an arrow downward from the output port.
 The Select Columns in Dataset module allows you to specify which columns of data to include or exclude in the model.

      > A key concept to understand in Azure ML Studio is that of ports and connectors.
-In this step, you connected the output port of the raw data module to the input port of the Project Columns module.
+In this step, you connected the output port of the raw data module to the input port of the Select Columns in Dataset module.
 The data flows from one module to the next through the connector.
 Some modules, such as the Train Model, support multiple inputs and therefore have multiple input ports.
 If you want to know what a port does, hover over it with the mouse and a tooltip will pop up.
 If you want more information, right-click on the module and select **Help** from the popup menu.

     ![Connecting the dataset to the Select Columns in Dataset module](Images/select-columns-in-dataset.png)